-To support the University of Guelph’s efforts in protecting the health of our community during the COVID-19 pandemic, access to our building is limited until further notice.
+To support the University of Guelph’s efforts in protecting the health of our community during the COVID-19 pandemic, access to our building is limited to current U of G students, faculty, and staff.
 We have developed a multi-phase plan to guide how we will move forward during this time to continue supporting the U of G community.
-Many of our in-person services are still available remotely, and we will continue to keep our website up to date to keep you informed about how you can continue using the library.
+All of our in-person services are available remotely.
 Please find information about the services and processes that are currently in place below.

-Visit U of G’s Return to Campuses website to learn about the University’s approach to gradually bringing students, faculty and staff back to campuses safely.
+Visit U of G’s Return to Campuses website for the latest on the University’s response to COVID-19.

 Library Space, Computers & Printing

 - Access to the building is restricted to current U of G students, staff and faculty.

 - Only the first and second floors are available for use.

 - Use your U of G ID card to enter the building; only one person will be allowed to enter at a time to allow for appropriate physical distancing.